-In the case of using Protector and Scoring Systems, one (1) point shall be validated if the transmitter acknowledges the valid point and the judges do not give the point for a "valid turn."
-In the event that the transmitter does not acknowledge the point, no point shall be given regardless of the judges' scoring of a "valid turn."
+In the case of using PSS, one (1) technical point shall be validated if the transmitter acknowledges the valid point and the judges did not give the point for a valid turning kick.
+In the event that the transmitter does not acknowledge the point, no point shall be given regardless of the judges' scoring of a valid turning kick and the technical point shall be removed.